alertlogic/al-agent-container/SupportedPlatforms.md

 * The environment **MUST** allow the al-agent-container to run in [privileged mode](https://docs.docker.com/engine/reference/run/#runtime-privilege-and-linux-capabilities)
 * The environment **MUST** allow the [mounting of docker.sock](https://docs.docker.com/storage/volumes/) through the volume mounting capability in Docker

-Support for Alert Logic Agent Container Log Management requirements the following:
+Support for Alert Logic Agent Container Log Management requires the following:
 * Default Docker logging driver enabled where the [default is json-file](https://docs.docker.com/config/containers/logging/configure/)

 # Supported Orchestration and Operating Environments